pbhogan/UnitTestPlusPlus/README.markdown

 ## Overview

-UnitTest++ packaged conveniently as an Xcode framework to make adding unit tests to your project that much easier.
-Just compile and drag the UnitTest++.framework to your /Library/Frameworks folder.
+This project packages UnitTest++ conveniently as an Xcode framework to make adding unit tests to your project that much easier.

+## Installation

+Open the project, build and drag build/Release/UnitTest++.framework to your /Library/Frameworks folder.
+Xcode will now see it as an additional framework you can add as a dependency of an existing project.

+## Additional Information

 UnitTest++ is a lightweight unit testing framework for C++, written and maintained by Noel Llopis and Charles Nicholson.